Himalayan Trekking Packing List

 4.Is it safe to travel solo in the Himalayas?

-Yes, but hiring a guide or joining a group is recommended for safety and better navigation.
+Yes, it is, but highly recommended to take on a guide or join a group for better safety and navigation.

 5.What essentials should I pack for trekking in the Himalayas?